 Guess who it is?
 If I knew it is JUST a sparrow, I would probably not spend my time trying to snap these shots and have people stare at me curiously.
 It is not a bald eagle or snow owl, just a black-headed sparrow.
-I must be a joke in front of these passer-bys.
+I must be a joke in front of these passers-by.
 But, if you look at sparrows closely and know how hard they are usually singing, I think you will enjoy and appreciate them more.

-tribute.
+pay this guy a little tribute.
 I have mentioned it before.
 Sparrows are no longer common to me.
 They are the best musicians.
 Meadow Lark sings beautifully, but sparrows sing a variety of songs that ML cannot compete.

-You know I have driven almost 4 hours round trip (and more than once) to shoot tulips at Wooden Shoe tulip farm, but the one shot that I have been looking at is this small tulip that I planted bulbs last year.
+You know I have driven almost 4 hours round trip (and more than once) to shoot tulips at Wooden Shoe tulip farm, but the one-shot that I have been looking at is this small tulip that I planted bulbs last year.
 It is simple but graceful.
 It opens in the morning when sun rises and closes in the afternoon when the light is down.

 While most of the tulips at the farm are winding down, this one stayed for almost a month.
-How does the most insignificant tulip (I thought) turn out to be my most favorite?
+How does the most insignificant tulip (I thought) turn out to be my favorite?